d2l-ai/berkeley-stat-157/index.md

 ## News

+- 3/3: Added slides and (re-recorded) videos for lectures before 3/3.
 - 2/21: Added slides for 2/19 and 2/21
 - 2/19: Added homework 5.
 - 2/16: Added slides for 2/12 and 2/14